-The largest revenue source for the School is from the State of Florida (91%).
+The largest revenue source for the School is the State of Florida (94%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-State revenue remained materially unchanged from the prior fiscal year.

-The largest concentration of expenses is Instruction, which accounted for 72% of total expenditures, and consists primarily of teachers' salaries.
-The increase in Debt Service - Interest and decrease in Operation of Plant are due to the change in accounting principle that addresses accounting and financial reporting for leases.
-Other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the School.
+The largest concentration of expenses was for Instruction which comprised 44% of total expenses, and consists primarily of instructional salaries.
+The increase in Debt Service - Interest and decrease in Facilities Acquisition & Construction are due to the change in accounting principle that addresses accounting and financial reporting for leases.
+Other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.

-A Charter School and Component Unit of the District School Board of Pinellas County, Florida
+A Charter School and Component Unit of the District School Board of Miami-Dade County, Florida